bcgov/moh-keycloak-user-management/backend/README.md

 # Integration tests

-The tests depend on the MoH Development Keycloak server.
+The tests depend on the HLTH Development Keycloak server.
 The test configuration file expects an externally defined property (environment variable or JVM system property) named `UMS_INTEGRATION_TESTS_SECRET`.
 Its value should match the `Secret` attribute of the Client's (UMS-INTEGRATION-TESTS) Credentials defined in Keycloak.
 You can run the tests with:
 ```
 mvn test